Global Reconstructive Surgery Outreach Website

 Which really says; ‘Love your neighbour as yourself’

-2. To raise awareness of the need of the poor that shares our world
+2. To raise awareness of the desperate need of the poor that share our world

-3. To raise awareness of organizations such as Mercy Ships International, Operation Smile and PAACS and what they do to alleviate the need of the poor.
+3. To raise awareness of organizations such as Mercy Ships Global, Operation Smile and PAACS and what they do to alleviate this need.

 4. To raise funds for his work.

-1.From Amsterdam in The Netherlands to Stuttgart in Germany in October 2014
+1.From Amsterdam in The Netherlands to Stuttgart in Germany in October 2014.
+Solo, unsupported.

 3. The third was in June and July 2015 from the east to the west coast of the United States.
 6 500 km km (4 000 miles)